taolicd/taolicd.github.io/_posts/2019-08-08-Intro_API_blog.md

 ### Chrome REST client

-To try how REST API works, you can install a Chrome plugin called [Advanced REST client] (https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).
+To try how REST API works, you can install a Chrome plugin called [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).
 You can use this tool to learn and test REST API requests.

 ## Where to find interesting APIs